 All prehistoric and future dates are subject to margins of error.
 For example, the age of the Earth is 4.54 billion years ± 1%.
 It is acceptable when different sources use slightly different dates that fall within the same margin of error.

 As new discoveries are made, some dates get recalculated or refined, which is normal.
-For example, before the discovery of radioactive decay, the age of the Earth was calculated in the 19th century to be between 20 and 400 million years old, while modern radiometric dating provides definite evidence of a much older Earth.
+For example, the age of the Earth was calculated in the 19th century to be between 20 and 400 million years old, while modern dating techniques provide definite evidence of a much older Earth.
 This timeline attempts to use the most recent dating and the latest evidence.

 Some dates depend on the definition of their events.
 For example, animal domestication can be defined as either taming animals or controlling their breeding.
 Each definition entails a different date.
 This timeline usually adopts the broadest definitions and earliest dates.
 Use the app's external links for additional details.
 If necessary, edit the events and dates according to your own particular definitions.

 The main objective of Timeline Eons is to paint a big historical picture and to cover billions of years of natural and human history.
 While most other history resources narrowly focus on a single subject and can offer more regional details, Timeline Eons is ideal for displaying major events in a comprehensive context, offering a rounded education and revealing important historical connections.

 Because it is impossible to cover every possible historical event while maintaing a practical app, Timeline Eons attempts to cover as many major events as possible, leaving it up to individual users to add events related to their own particular regions and specific interests.

 To suggest improvements, please contact us and include specific events that can benefit most other app users.

 Timeline Eons does not use the cloud because of the app's size and some cloud reliability issues.
 This might change in the future.
 In the meantime, you may use the Export function to export your events, then use the Import function to import them into another device.